 It’s a hypoallergenic formula that is completely pure and gentle.
 The soap works without drying out your skin, unlike many soaps for tattoos out there.
 The scent is very mild in my opinion.
 And you can only get a whiff of it in the lather form.

-However, the only troubling aspect is how fast the bar of soap melts.
-It’s the worst part about it.
+However, the only troubling aspect is how fast the bar of soap dissolves, which is the worst part.

 #6 H2Ocean Blue Green Foam Soap

-Here’s another product that you’ll find in the top list of the best soap for tattoos.
+Here’s another product that you’ll find in most lists of the best soaps for tattoos.
 The H2Ocean Blue Green Foam Soap is one of the most popular antibacterial soaps for tattoo care.
 It has the ability to heal your fresh wound without stinging.
 Meaning the application is not something you should dread.

 The soap can also reduce the inflammation and redness often accompanied by a new tattoo.
 There’s no artificial fragrance or alcohol in here.
 This is what makes the experience so pain-free and pleasant.